netgen-layouts/layouts-docs/reference/symfony_services.rst

 The following services are the entry point and central place for all operations with any entity available in Netgen Layouts.
-It is used by Netgen Layouts itself to render the layouts in the frontend, in REST API used in Block Manager app and in the admin interface.
+It is used by Netgen Layouts itself to render the layouts in the frontend, in REST API used in layout editing app and in the admin interface.
 Basically, they provide a CRUD interface to work with layouts, blocks, collections and layout resolver rules.

 .. rst-class:: responsive